Healthy Chocolate Zucchini Bread

 Find the printable recipe with measurements below.

 • Oats.
 Quick-cooking oats that are broken down to a powder-like consistency.
-You can use rolled oats, but you’ll need to blend them very well to ensure none of them remain whole (I tested both, and quick oats always gave the fluffiest texture).
+You can use rolled oats, but you’ll need to blend them well to ensure none remain whole (I tested both, and quick oats always gave the fluffiest texture).

 • Cocoa powder.
 Unsweetened cocoa powder.
 For a deeper chocolate flavor, I prefer using Dutch-processed or dark cocoa (like Hershey’s Special Dark).